DiSSCo/fairplaybook/play-two.md

 nav_order: 2
 ---

-## Play One: Processing and interpreting data
+## Play Two: Processing and interpreting data
 ### When to use this Play?
 - After data has been collected and you are ready for the next step
 - When manual or automated data curation and fixing is needed